-(Additional discussion added to risk factor)
+\Additional discussion added to risk factor

-In addition, the Company has invested in a security in the cryptocurrency mining industry through its corporate investments and indirectly through an investment accounted for under the equity method of accounting.
+In addition, the Company has invested in a security in the cryptocurrency mining industry through its corporate investments and indirectly through investments accounted for under the equity method of accounting.
 As discussed above, cryptocurrency markets and related stocks have been, and are expected to continue to be, volatile.
 This volatility may materially impact the Company's financial statements and thus affect the Company's common stock market price.
 In addition, the price of the Company's common stock may fluctuate to the extent that shareholders invest in the Company's common stock as a proxy for cryptocurrency.
 The investing public may be influenced by future anticipated appreciation or depreciation in value of cryptocurrencies or blockchain generally, factors over which the Company has little or no influence or control.
 The Company's stock price may also be subject to volatility due to supply and demand factors associated with few or limited public company options for investment in the segment, which may change over time.
-The magnitude of cryptocurrency volatility in relation to the broader market is illustrated by the daily standard deviation of the following over the one-year period ended December 31, 2017: the S&P 500 Index - 0.4 percent; gold stocks represented by the NYSE Arca Gold Miners Index - 1.4 percent; Bitcoin - 5.9 percent; and the Company's class A common stock - 7.1 percent.
+The magnitude of cryptocurrency volatility in relation to the broader market is illustrated by the daily standard deviation of the following over the one-year period ended March 31, 2018: the S&P 500 Index - 0.7 percent; gold stocks represented by the NYSE Arca Gold Miners Index - 1.3 percent; Bitcoin - 6.0 percent; and the Company's class A common stock - 7.2 percent.